 Letter 435: We ask everyone who comes from your region how your health is.

-Please, gentlest of men, do not stand by while I am dragged from my sickbed, and do the generous emperor the favor of ensuring that nothing unworthy of his own judgment is done to a man who has sung his praises many times.
+But, O most gentle of men, neither overlook me being dragged from my bed, and grant to the emperor, who has determined the matter, that nothing unworthy of his own judgment be done to a man who has sung much in his honor.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.